Home » vehicles » Largest cruise ships in the world

 When Ferdinand Magellan led the first circumnavigation of earth in the 16th century, his 5 ships were about 100 feet (33 metres) long each and reached 10 knots.
 Today, cruise liners exceed 1,000 ft (300m) in length and reach 30 knots.

-The Queen Elizabeth was the longest cruise liner when she was launched in 1938, being 1,030 ft (314 metres) long (she was destroyed in a fire while being renovated in Hong Kong harbor in 1972).
 Other beauties in the big league include the Norway, at one stage the longest liner at 1,035 ft (315,5m).
 The Grand Princess, which cruises the Mediterranean, is, at 109,000 tonnes, one of the biggest.
 She accommodates 2,600 passengers.
 The Carnival Destiny – at 101,000 tonnes the first liner to displace more than 100,000 tonnes – entertains 3,400 passengers at a time in the Caribbean.
 The two 142,000 tonnes sister ships Voyager of the Seas and Explorer of the Seas are not shy of their size, either.
 They cruise in at 1,025ft (308m) in length.
 The Titanic, built for $10 million in 1911, was 883 ft (265m) long.

 Not to be outdone in any manner Queen Mary 2, launched by Cunard on January 12, 2004, is 1,132 ft (345 metres) long, displaces 150 000 tonnes and accommodates 1 253 crew members at the service of 2 620 passengers in the grandest luxury.
 Queen Mary 2 was the world’s largest, longest, tallest ocean liner… until Royal Caribbean International’s Freedom of the Seas was launched in April 2006.
 Although QM2 is 20 ft (6m) longer, Freedom of the Seas comes in at 160,000 tonnes, is 1,112 ft (339m) long, 184 ft (56m) wide and has a cruising speed of 21.6 knots.
 She is 50 ft (15m) wider than QM2 and pampers 4,375 lucky passengers in her 1,800 rooms across 15 decks.
 Her sister ship, Liberty of the Seas, was launched a year later, then being considered the largest ocean liner.
 She features a water park, cantilevered whirlpools, and onboard surfing.
 The third liner in the famous Freedom Class, the magnificent Independence of the Seas, was launched in April 2008.